-Any frustrated business owners knows how easy it can be to slip into negativity after a conflict erupts.
+Any frustrated business owner knows how easy it can be to slip into negativity after a conflict erupts.
 Always think before you speak.
 Remember, it’s a conversation, not a trial.
-If you keep the language positive, whomever you speak to will likely mirror what you’re doing.
+If you keep the language positive, whoever you speak to will likely mirror what you’re doing.

 Even the needs of the business can be expressed in positive terms, which will lead to a better tone overall.
-For example you can say, “This is affecting the entire business, and we need to address it so we can get everyone focused back to our goals.”
+For example, you can say, “This is affecting the entire business, and we need to address it so we can get everyone focused back on our goals.”
 When you keep things positive, you can work toward great solutions efficiently and effectively.

 5. Aim for SMART solutions:

 Your goal is not just to defuse a situation in the near term, but also to come up with a sustainable answer to the problem.
 That’s where the SMART approach comes in.
 SMART means this:

 - Specific: Be clear about who will do what, when, where and how.

 - Measurable: Establish a way to tell that something has been done, achieved, or completed.